-There will be an active on-line site for this course within the moodle site.
+There is an on-line component for this course using moodle.
+Students are expected to participate in the activities.

 Team projects

 There are two team projects.
 These will give you an opportunity to practise what is learnt about teamwork and leadership as well as develop some of the other learning objectives of the course.